itallmakesense/big-data-example/README.md

 These events are snapshots of packages installed on the device.
 Each active device sends this kind of events up to several times a day.
 Geo distributed frontend servers receive events in real time in JSON format.

-You need to design ETL process and data storage structure to be able to answer the following questions:
+How would ETL process and data storage structure will look like?
   - How many devices have installed specified packages by hours/days/weeks?
 Devices distribution by country/city/region.
 Please note that packages can be deleted from the device.
 When the package is deleted - it will not be present in the next snapshot.